convisoappsec/conviso-docs/docs/integrations/github-sca.md

 </div>

-Fill the modal with the **Github authorization token** and the **Github repository** obtained from Github.
+Fill the modal with the **GitHub authorization token** and the **GitHub repository** obtained from GitHub.
 Also, select the Conviso Platform **Projects** you wish to integrate.
 When done filling the form, click on the **Save** button to store your integration configuration settings:

 <div style={{textAlign: 'center'}}>